crdoconnor/devkey/README.rst

 * Use variables KEYDIR or CWD in any command to refer to key.py's directory or the directory you ran k in - deep inside your project.
 * Passes any arguments on to the method via the command line.
 * Autocomplete works out of the box.
-* Comes with shortcut commands to run lists of shell commands directly, so you can copy and paste directly from existing bash scripts.
+* Comes with shortcut commands to run lists of shell commands directly, so you can copy and paste directly from existing shell scripts.
 * Use the full power of python to enhance your team's development environment and automate all of the things.

 For more documentation, see https://projectkey.readthedocs.org/